learningtapestry/ssdn/docs/architecture-design.md

 ### Data export interface & DynamoDB plugin

 #### Main characteristics
-* Exports the data inside a Nucleus instance to an external target.
+* Exports the data inside a SSDN instance to an external target.
 * Must not be tied to a specific storage engine or platform.
 * The reference implementation of the design will be based on the DynamoDB plugin.